When and where will each item of the event programme take place?

-Yes, the artists performing at the Elbphilharmonie – and the times of the performances – will be announced at the same time the reservation system is activated.
+Yes, subject to availability.
+The artists performing at the Elbphilharmonie – and the times of the performances – will be announced at the same time the reservation system is activated.

 I’ve reserved a concert at the Elbphilharmonie – what’s the next step?

-To be admitted to your pre-reserved Elbphilharmonie concert you will first have to go to the Ticket Desk located in the Festival Village on Heiligengeistfeld (Entrance: Budapester Straße / U-Bahn station St. Pauli )on the day of the concert and exchange the voucher you received (if you purchased before 10 January 2018 or have a Reeperbahn Festival Conference Ticket) or the ticket you received (if you purchased on or after 3 April 2017) for a seat-assignment ticket.
+To be admitted to your pre-reserved Elbphilharmonie concert you will first have to go to the Ticket Desk and exchange the voucher you received (if you purchased before 10 January 2018 or have a Reeperbahn Festival Conference Ticket) or the ticket you received (if you purchased on or after 10 January 2018) for a seat-assignment ticket.
 You can then use this seat-assignment ticket to gain admission to the Elbphilharmonie.
 Seat-assignment tickets cannot be replaced if lost.

 How will seat allocation for Elbphilharmonie concerts be determined?

-Seat allocation for Elbphilharmonie concerts will be determined on the day of the concert at the Ticket Desk located in the Festival Village on Heiligengeistfeld (Entrance: Budapester Straße / U-Bahn station St. Pauli).
+Seat allocation for Elbphilharmonie concerts will be determined on the day of the concert at the Ticket Desk.
 It will not be possible to reserve specific seats in advance.
 No exceptions.
 Seats will be allocated randomly and seat assignments will be final.